vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 # Query contacts by phone or SIP

 This library provides the `PhoneLookupQuery` API that performs a highly optimized query using a phone number or SIP address.
-This will only match EXACT phone numbers or SIP addresses.
+This will only match EXACT phone numbers or SIP addresses of different formatting and variations.
 There is no partial matching.
 This is useful for dialer apps that want to implement caller IDs for incoming and outgoing calls.

 An instance of the `PhoneLookupQuery` API is obtained by,